 From the Stream Profile drop-down list, select the stream profile to be used for the Live View page.
-The stream profiles listed are the standard ones as well as those created under Video > Stream Profiles.
-See the online help files on this page for more information.
+Listed are the standard stream profiles as well as the ones created under Video & Audio > Stream Profiles.
+See the online help files on this page for more information